chuckha/silks/README.md

 Another way to manage migrations if you have defined some structs that you want stored in a database.

+## When and how to use this project

+`silks` works best when a project can put all the models of your system that need to be represented in SQL into one file.

+This works particularly well if the project is following an architecture that uses dependency inversion.
+At some point, the domain models will become translated into models that will fit into a database (and vice versa).
+The file that defines those types is what this project is for.
+It helps keep your database in sync with the Go file.

 ## Model File

-Create a model file that is pure Go structs.
+Create a model file that contains only pure Go structs.
 The only imported package that is supported is `time`.

 ### Annotations